-As of 2016, COSEWIC has identified 746 species or populations at risk in Canada, of which 39 occur in Yukon.
-This does not include two species of whales, which occur in the waters off the Yukon coast.
+As of 2017, COSEWIC has identified 769 populations of 753 species at risk in Canada, of which 36 occur in Yukon.
 The number of species at risk in Yukon has increased over time (Figure 1), and is expected to continue to increase as more species are assessed.
-For three fish populations, considered Data Deficient, not enough information is available to assess their status.
-Twenty-nine additional Yukon species have been assessed as Not At Risk.
+Three fish populations and the Bearded Seal are considered Data Deficient.
+Not enough information is available to assess their status.
+Thirty-five additional Yukon species have been assessed as Not At Risk including Peregrine Falcon and Grey Whale (Eastern North Pacific Population) that were reassessed in 2017.